 This section describes the remuneration systems in the BSH management unit.
-In addition to the building society, the BSH management unit includes Schwäbisch Hall Kreditservice (SHK) in Germany.
-The managing directors of Fundamenta-Lakáskassza Lakástakarékpénztár Zrt.
-(FLK) in Hungary are also included as group risk takers.
+In addition to the building society, the BSH management unit includes Schwäbisch Hall Kreditservice (SHK).

 There are differences between the way in which the remuneration systems of managing directors are structured and the way in which those of employees in the CN wage sector, employees in the NCN wage sector, and risk takers below the level of the managing directors are structured.
 These remuneration systems are described below.

-Besides the remuneration components listed below, there is no other remuneration in the form of shares, options, or other components of variable remuneration at BSH, SHK, and FLK.
+Besides the remuneration components listed below, there is no other remuneration in the form of shares, options, or other components of variable remuneration at BSH and SHK.